 Swabs from infected ears should be examined for both bacteriology and mycology.
 Epithelial debris placed in 10% potassium hydroxide should reveal the presence of hyphae and, in some instances, the fruiting structures of the aetiological agent.

 Otomycosis is a chronic recurring mycosis.
-The ear canal should be cleared of debris and discharge as this lowers the pH and reduces the activity of aminoglycoside ear drops (see separate article Otitis Externa and Painful, Discharging Ears).
+The ear canal should be cleared of debris and discharge, as these lower the pH and reduces the activity of aminoglycoside ear drops (see separate article Otitis Externa and Painful, Discharging Ears).
 Suction can be used if available.
 Cleaning may be required several times a week.
 Analgesia is required.
 If there is an irritant or allergen it must be removed.
 Keep the ear dry and avoid scratching it with cotton wool buds.
 Avoid cotton wool plugs in the ear unless discharge is so profuse that it is required for cosmetic reasons.
 If used, keep them loose and change often.

-Burrow's solution or 5% aluminum acetate solution should be used to reduce the swelling and remove the debris.
+Burow's solution or 5% aluminum acetate solution should be used to reduce the swelling and remove the debris.
 An aqueous solution of 1% thymol in metacresyl acetate, or iodochlorhydroxyquin should be considered if drying the ear does not work satisfactorily.